rakesh-vardan/drill4j.github.io/autotest-agent-guide.md

 permalink: /autotest-agent-guide/
 ---

-For using Drill4J **test2code plugin** with api autotests (RESTful API) you need to add special autotest agent to your test automation framework.
+For using Drill4J **test2code plugin** with API autotests (RESTful API) you need to add a special autotest agent to your test automation framework.

-Currently, drill autotest agent support next test runners:
+Currently, drill autotest agent supports next test runners:
 * **junit4**
 * **junit5**
 * **testNG**